Understanding Medicare Insurance Options for Multiple Sclerosis Therapy

 - If you have a limited income or need financial assistance, there are resources available from federal, state, and local agencies and charitable organizations.

 - Federal: Extra help with Medicare Prescription Plan cost

 - Local: Many states and local territories have programs to assist with premiums and/or other drug-related costs for those who may not be eligible for Medicaid.

 - Charitable organizations: These are non-profit 501(c)(3) foundations that provide grants for a specific diagnosis.

-There are defined times when you’re able to add, drop or make changes to your coverage.
-It is important to know and understand the different enrollment periods and their deadlines.
+There are defined times when you’re able to add, drop, or make changes to your coverage.
+It's important to know and understand the different enrollment periods and their deadlines.
 You can be penalized with fees or go without coverage if you miss your cutoff date.

 - Initial Enrollment Period (IEP): A 7-month period surrounding your Medicare eligibility date.

-- Annual Enrollment Period (AEP): A period from October 15 through December 7 that allows anyone to make changes to their coverage.
+- Annual Enrollment Period (AEP): A period that allows anyone to make changes to their coverage.